Vice Provost for Native American Relations and Programs

-Dr. Zoe Higheagle Strong conducts research on social, cognitive, socioeconomic and cultural factors that influence youths’ identity, safety and learning in academic environments.
-Her overall research goals are 1) to identify positive strategies to support students from diverse and low socioeconomic backgrounds who experience perceived threats (e.g., peer aggression/bullying, injustice, racism) and resource barriers in school, and 2) to advance culturally sustaining/revitalizing educational research specific to Native American tribes/villages and peoples.
+Dr. Zoe Higheagle Strong (Nez Perce tribe) is an Indigenous scholar who conducts applied research that examines social, emotional, and cultural factors that influence students’ identity, safety, belonging, and learning in educational environments.
+Her overall research goals are to 1) identify positive strategies to support students from Native American and ethnically diverse backgrounds who experience perceived threats (e.g., peer aggression/bullying, injustice, racism) and resource barriers in schools, and 2) utilize culturally sustaining/revitalizing approaches to support Native American education, aspirations, and preparation for college and/or a career.
+In her primary position, she serves as the vice provost for Native American relations and programs and tribal liaison to the president.
+She also directs the Center for Native American Research and Collaboration (see website).

 Dr. Higheagle Strong teaches courses related to research methods, qualitative research methods, and indigenous epistemology & methodology.